domm/Net-Matrix-Webhook/README.md

 The room you want the bot to join.
 The bot-user has to be invited to this room.

 To get the room address, use [riot](https://metacpan.org/pod/riot), go to the "room settings" and find the "main address" in "published addresses".
-You might need to set it first.
+You might need to set it first via "local address" - "add".

 ## matrix\_user